Azure/PSRule.Rules.Azure/docs/working-with-baselines.md

 - `Azure.Preview` - Includes rules for GA and preview Azure features.
 - `Azure.All` - Includes all Azure rules shipped with PSRule for Azure.
   This is functionally the same as `Azure.Preview` however intended for internal use only.
+- `Azure.MCSB.v1` - Includes rules related to Microsoft cloud security benchmark (MCSB) controls.
+  This baseline is currently experimental and may change in future releases.
+  You can learn more about MCSB within PSRule for Azure in the [Microsoft cloud security benchmark (MCSB)][3] topic.

+  [3]: en/mcsb-v1.md

 ## Using baselines